yogeshwar607/shreemoryacabs/SEO_STRATEGY_SUMMARY.md

 ## 🚀 FINAL WORD

-This is the most comprehensive SEO strategy created for GreenEVCabs.
+This is the most comprehensive SEO strategy created for Shree Morya Cabs.
 You have:

 ✅ A clear 6-month roadmap
 ✅ Month-by-month deliverables